March 26, 2025 | Daniel Rutman

 There is no set limit on how many times you can call in sick before facing potential job consequences.
 However, frequent absenteeism without proper documentation or communication may lead to disciplinary action.

-Sick days Ontario law: Employer rights and obligations
+Ontario Sick days Law: Employer rights and obligations

 The documentation should emphasize the following points: